mike19b/mike/writing/text.md

-Selected reporting and features written for Travel, Metro, and Styles.
+Selected reporting and features written for Travel, Metro, Styles, and Real Estate.
-(Real Estate and International features coming soon!)